-In this article, you will learn how to create a new frontend task, with or without tests, and how to include and/or exclude specific languages from your custom frontend tasks.
+In this article, you will learn how to create a new frontend question, with or without tests, and how to include and/or exclude specific languages from your custom frontend tasks.
 Skip to a section:

-Create a new frontend task
+Create a new frontend question

-1. After selecting Frontend from the task type selection modal, you will be prompted to toggle on or off Automated Tests.
+1. After selecting Frontend from the question type selection modal, you will be prompted to toggle on or off Automated Tests.
 This is toggled off by default.
 When toggled on, you can manually add test files to your tasks that will be scored.